 RM: Has this approach received much criticism?

-RM: I’m reading an article from The Huffington Post criticising the Housing First model as moving funding away from maybe more traditional shelters to organisations that are running the Housing First programmeme.
+RM: I’m reading an article from The Huffington Post criticizing the Housing First model as moving funding away from maybe more traditional shelters to organisations that are running the Housing First programme.
 The headline is: A ‘Housing First’ Solution Could Actually Stimulate Homelessness.

 ST: Really, how?
 Is it because people would leave and walk on the streets because they figured out they can get an apartment instead?